guardian/typerighter/README.md

 ## Implementation

-Both the checker and management services are built in Scala with the Play framework.
-Data is currently stored in a Google Sheet.
+Both the Checker and Rule Manager services are built in Scala with the Play framework.
+Data in the Rule Manager is stored in a Postgres database, queried via ScalikeJDBC.

 Google credentials are fetched from SSM using AWS Credentials or Instance Role.